stabilityprotocol/docs/docs/developing_on_stability/web3_developers/atm/bsr.md

 Validators may choose which tokens would be used for the fee payment.
 This opens up numerous possibilities and incentives for projects to utilize STABILITY.

-Note: BSR is currently in Beta.
-Implementation and parameters may evolve based on governance and ecosystem feedback.
+_Note: BSR is currently in **Beta**.
+Implementation and parameters may evolve based on governance and ecosystem feedback._

 ## How It Works